jhpyle/docassemble/_docs/objects.md

   `delete` is false, the delete button is not shown.
 If `edit_url_only` is true, a plain URL for the edit action is returned, rather than HTML.
 If `delete_url_only` is true, a plain URL for the delete action is returned, rather than HTML.
+If `confirm` is true, the user will be asked to confirm before an item is deleted.
 * <a name="DAList.filter"></a> - returns a shallow copy of the list object where the elements of the list are filtered according to criteria specified in keyword arguments.
 For example, if `person`